laravel/vapor-docs/1.0/introduction.md

 ### Customizing Middleware

 If needed, you can customize the middleware stack used by Vapor UI routes by updating your `config/vapor-ui.php` file.
-If you have not published Vapor UI's confiugration file, you may do so using the `vendor:publish` Artisan command:
+If you have not published Vapor UI's configuration file, you may do so using the `vendor:publish` Artisan command:

 ```
 php artisan vendor:publish --tag=vapor-ui-config